 In the 9 Century A.D, Ephesus was known as ‘’Hagios Theologos’’.
 The Aydinoğulları enriched it with works of art such as mosques, caravanserai, fountains, and tombs.
 However, 15 km to the West of Kuşadasi Town, a harbor was built.
 And 77 km. to the east there was the fabulous development of the city and harbor of Izmir.
 On this hand, it declined and became forgotten because of the new rising stars.

 Those were linked to the Ottoman Empire for the first time in 1390.

 In the end, Ephesus was entirely desolated in the 15th century and lost its former fame and glory.
 The place located nearby Ayasuluk Hill was renamed Selcuk in 1914 and keep the same name till today.
 And, it is an open-air museum which we hold Ephesus Tours today!

 Note: Ephesus is one of the Unesco listed sites!
 To see more about it, you may click here; UNESCO List – Ephesus!

 GUIDED EPHESUS TOURS

-As we mentioned in the text that there are 2 ports around Ephesus today.
+As we mentioned in the post that there are 2 ports around Ephesus today.
 And, these ports are one of the main destinations of the cruise lines.
-Especially, Kusadasi town is a vital destination for both cruise lines and for Ephesus Ancient City.
-In a normal season, roughly 600 hundreds of big cruise ships ducks to Kusadasi Cruise Port, and thousands of travelers taking a guided tour to Ephesus.
+Especially, Kusadasi town is a vital destination for both Cruise Lines and for Ephesus Ruins.
+Roughly 600 hundreds of big cruise ships docks at Kusadasi Cruise Port, and thousands of travelers taking a Guided Tour to Ephesus.
 If you are the one who looks for this, you may visit the below link to see our Ephesus tours from Cruise Ships!